-Alex is M. Keith Weikel Distinguished Chair in Leadership at the University of Wisconsin-Madison.
-In 2007-2008, he was a visiting scholar at Stanford University (psychology).
-Alex received a Gaumnitz Distinguished Research Award in 2007 (WSB, UW-Madison), Mabel Chipman Excellence in Teaching Award in 2005 (WSB, UW-Madison) and Excellence in Teaching Award in 1998 (GSM, UC-Irvine).
+Alex is M. Keith Weikel Distinguished Chair in Leadership at the University of Wisconsin-Madison, Wisconsin School of Business.
+He was a visiting scholar at Stanford University in the psychology department, 2007-2008.
+Alex’s recent paper on female leadership advantage during the COVID-10 crisis received a Responsible Research Finalist Award from Academy of Management in 2021.
+He also received a Gaumnitz Distinguished Research Award in 2007 (UW-Madison, WSB), a Mabel Chipman Excellence in Teaching Award in 2005 (UW-Madison, WSB) and an Excellence in Teaching Award in 1998 (UC-Irvine, GSM).

-Alex received his PhD (OB) and MA (Management) degrees from University of Nebraska-Lincoln.
-He has conducted executive education seminars globally (e.g., Australia, Chile, China, Germany, Korea, Singapore, South Africa), and has given over 80 presentations at professional conferences.
+Alex received his PhD (OB) and MA (Management) degrees from University of Nebraska-Lincoln, and a BSc in Economics from University of Belgrade (Serbia).
+He teaches in the WSB Executive and Professional MBA programs, has conducted executive education seminars globally (e.g., Australia, Chile, China, Germany, Korea, Singapore, South African Republic), and has presented at over 100 professional conferences.

 Selected Published Journal Articles